Important changes coming to PEO’s licensing processes

 International Engineering Graduates

-International engineering graduate applicants who have submitted a licence application and have been assigned a PEO file number may be required to write and pass a technical exam program before being eligible to write the PPE.
+International engineering graduate applicants who have submitted a licence application and have been assigned a PEO file number may be required to write and pass a technical exam program before being eligible to write the NPPE.
 This requirement is determined on a case-by-case basis.

 Resources and Suggested Textbooks